Who should use Flow?

 Flow dramatically simplifies this inherent complexity.
 It saves you time and costs, catches mistakes before they hit production, and keeps your data fresh across all the places you use it.
 With both a UI-forward web application and a powerful CLI , more types of professionals can contribute to what would otherwise require a highly specialized set of technical skills.

-Flow mixes a variety of architectural techniques to deliver great throughput, avoid latency, and minimize operating costs.
+Flow mixes a variety of architectural techniques to deliver high throughput, avoid latency, and minimize operating costs.
 These include:

 - Leveraging reductions to reduce the amount of data that must be ingested, stored, and processed, often dramatically